 May my child shadow a professional who works out of town?
-May my child shadow a professional for more than one day?

-The answer to both of these questions is “yes,” depending on the family’s and/or professional mentor’s willingness to facilitate a more extended shadowing experience.
+Yes to both questions, depending on the family’s and/or professional mentor’s willingness to facilitate a more extended shadowing experience.
 The school’s requirement is to spend one day with a local professional.
 We do not intend to tax the resources of either the family or the professional mentor, nor do we intend to curtail a student whose family wishes to support a more extended shadowing experience.
-If a family desires a multi-day experience, we ask that it be scheduled during the spring break so that the student will not miss classes.
-No eighth grade classes will be held for the day following spring break, and that is the “official” shadowing day, but any day or days during the break are fine.This provides flexibility for both families and mentors.
+If a family desires a multi-day experience, we ask that it be scheduled during the Spring Break so that the student will not miss classes.
+No eighth grade classes will be held on the Moday following Spring Break, and that is the “official” shadowing day, but any day or days during the break are fine.This provides flexibility for both families and mentors.

 Professional Mentor Responsibilities

 possible mentors and report to faculty advisors.

-Monday, April 17, 2017 – Career Shadowing Experience
+Monday, March 25, 2019 – Career Shadowing Experience

-Tuesday, April 25, 2017 – James River Day School Career Day in Carrington
+Monday, April 8, 2019 – James River Day School Career Day in Carrington

-Friday, April 28, 2017 – Thank-you letters to mentors have been sent.
+Friday, April 12, 2019 or before – Thank you letters to mentors sent.